Maks-T/nodejs2021Q4-service/README.md

 After application running open new terminal and enter:

-To run all tests without authorization
+To run all tests without

-- `npm run test`
+- `npm run test:auth`

 ### Auto-fix and format